GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/common-conversions/index.md

 To input a number in string expression, you can use the "Number > Text" expression.
 If the number used is greater than or equal to 1e+21, the expression returns its value in scientific notation.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [conversions on this reference page](/gdevelop5/all-features/common-conversions/reference/)
+All actions, conditions and expressions are listed in [conversions reference page](/gdevelop5/all-features/common-conversions/reference/).